 If you drive a car, SUV, van, pickup, or panel truck for your rental activity (as most landlords do), you have two options for deducting your vehicle expenses: You can use the standard mileage rate or you can deduct your actual expenses.

 To use the standard mileage rate, you deduct a specified number of cents for every mile you drive for your rental activity.
 The IRS sets the standard mileage rate each year.
-For 2013, the rate is 56.5 cents per mile; for 2012, the rate was 55.5 cents per mile.
 To figure out your deduction, simply multiply your business miles by the applicable standard mileage rate.
+Check the IRS website for the current rate.

 Instead of using the standard mileage rate, you can deduct the actual cost of using your car for your rental activity.
 Although it requires more record keeping, you'll often get a larger deduction if you use the actual expense method instead of the standard mileage rate.